DataDog/documentation/content/en/agent/kubernetes/daemonset_setup.md

 The Datadog Agent follows the below logic to know where logs should be picked up from:

-1. The Agent looks for the Docker socket, if available it collects logs from there
+1. The Agent looks for the Docker socket, if available it collects logs from there.
-2. If not available, it looks for `/var/log/pods` and if available collects logs from there.
+2. If Docker socket is not available, the Agent looks for `/var/log/pods` and if available collects logs from there.

 If you do want to collect logs from `/var/log/pods` even if the Docker socket is mounted, the environment variable `DD_LOGS_CONFIG_K8S_CONTAINER_USE_FILE` can be used (or `logs_config.k8s_container_use_file` in `datadog.yaml`) to force the Agent to go for the file collection mode.